Mission, History & People

 As a member of the and , we work to influence water resource policy in both Georgia and Alabama so that clean and plentiful water is available today and for future generations.
 We work in four program areas: advocacy, education, water monitoring and restoration.
 Our two staff members, 15-member Board of Directors and 6-member Advisory Board direct the efforts of CRBI's more than 3000 members.

 View a two-minute introduction to CRBI and its mission below:

 Video production courtesy of Susan Berry and Isee Marketing Group.
 E-mail Susan at email@example.com

 After a 1991 meeting in Keith, Georgia with a diverse consortium of citizens fighting local battles over everything from landfills to chipmills, Rome businessman, Jerry Brown, developed the vision of a regional organization that would fight environmental abuses in the entire Coosa River Basin, and CRBI was soon born.
 Its first success was stopping a landfill sited upstream from Weiss Lake.

 CRBI originally operated through the work of dedicated volunteers in a cramped office in the back of Brown’s business.
 From these humble beginnings, CRBI has grown to become a visible presence in the decision-making processes concerning the region’s natural resources.

 Today, CRBI occupies a Broad Street office in downtown Rome’s business district.
 The organization employs a professional full time staff of two people who coordinate volunteers and work with an 15-member board of directors to design and implement advocacy, education, water monitoring, restoration and organizational development programs.
-More than 800 dues paying members support the organization with their money and volunteer services.
+More than 3000 members support the organization with their money and volunteer services.